bhamtestautomation/bhamtestautomation-site/readme.md

 $ npm install
 ```

-Once all your dependencies are installed, run `npm build` to generate all of the static contents to `build/`.
+Once all your dependencies are installed, run `npm run build` to generate all of the static contents to `build/`.

 ### Contents